 Demitra (Dee) Crayton | Monica Cichowlas | Liz Henley |Debra Hudson | Susan Pontarelli | Shannon L. Spivey | Jo Piscioneri | Pat Tatum| Wendy Urbanic| Janet B. Nelson | Jennifer Gogol | Nick Scheidegger |Daniel Wuethrich | Rogena Bonner| Carol Rhodes| Stephanie Brown

 Dee has been employed with the City of Charlotte since 1976.
 Dee began serving the City of Charlotte as a part time employee and eventually became a full time employee.
-She worked in the Print Shop until the division was privatized and she began working for the Customer Service & Information Center (CS&IC).
+She worked in the Print Shop before she transitioned to the Customer Service & Information Center (CS&IC).
 Dee began working for CS&IC as a Customer Service Representative and worked her way up to Manager.
-When 311 opened in July 2005 Dee started in the position of Operations Manager.
-All of Dee’s City of Charlotte full time positions have been under the division of the City Manager’s Office.
+When CharMeck 311 opened in July 2005, Dee began as the Operations Manager and continues to fill that role currently.
+All of Dee’s full time positions have been under the division of the City Manager’s Office until July 2017 when the center merged with Housing & Neighborhood Services.

-Over the years Dee has been invited to several cities to assist with projects involving their call centers.
-Dee was invited to Louisville to serve on a team that included both public and private employees to determine if the Louisville call center needed a new phone system and additional employees.
-Dee was very instrumental in helping the City of Durham, NC get their call center up and running.
+CharMeck 311 has been a model for many call centers throughout the country, and over the years Dee has been invited to several cities to assist with projects involving their call centers.
+Dee was invited to Louisville, Kentucky to serve on a team that included both public and private employees to determine if the Louisville call center needed a new phone system and additional employees.
+Dee was also very instrumental in helping the City of Durham, NC get their call center up and running.

-Dee has been involved with the AGCCE since the beginning and has served as the Board Chairman since 2005 when the AGCCE was officially organized and the by-laws created.
+Dee has been involved with the AGCCP since the beginning and has served as the Board Chairman since 2005 when the AGCCP was officially organized and the by-laws created.
 Dee was the facilitator when the annual conference was held in Charlotte both in 2003 and 2014.

-Dee is married with three children, ten grandchildren and seven great grandchildren.
+Dee is married with three children, ten grandchildren and ten great grandchildren.

 Dee currently serves in or is a member of the following associations:

-- Past President and current Secretary of Post 262 American Legion Auxiliary
+- Past President and Secretary of Post 262 American Legion Auxiliary

 - Member of the Disabled American Veterans Auxiliary